rollick/pok3r/README.md

 | 4    |  `PN` | | second LED will blink while programming |
 | 5    |  `FN + R_Ctrl`  | to exit programming  | second LED extinguishes |

+Say I want to map key 'i' on Layer 2 (Blue) to type my bank password, because that is a very smart thing to do, I would type the following:

+`FN + R_Ctl` i PlzSteelMyMoney `PN` `FN + R_Ctl

 ## <a name="common_bindings"></a>Common key bindings